Claus1/unigui/README.md

 By default Table has paginator.
 It is possible to hide it if set 'paginator = false'

-If selected row is not on the currently visible page then setting 'select = True' causes Unigui will make visible the page with selected row.
-After that it is automatically set to false.
+If selected row is not on the currently visible page then setting 'show = True' causes Unigui will make visible the page with selected row.